igorkll/syslbuild/gnuboxmaker_readme.md

 * startup sound doesn't work
 * wifi is not working on orange pi zero 3
 * gpu is not working on orange pi zero 3
+* on raspberry pi 64, any mouse movement crashes the wayland session

 ## supported platforms
 * x86_64 (BIOS, UEFI)